Relativistic Wigner Function for Quantum Walks

 We have defined a relativistic Wigner function for free DTQWs on the square $2D$ space-time lattice.
 This definition uses the concepts of discrete derivatives and distributions which we have also introduced.
 We have established the transport equation obeyed by the relativistic Wigner function and proved that this equation degenerates at the continuous limit into the transport equation obeyed by the Wigner function of Dirac fermions.
 We have finally computed the first corrections to this equation induced by the discreteness of the lattice.

 These results can be extended in several directions.
-One should first address DTQWs defined, both on higher dimensional and on more general lattices, like for example triangular ones in $2D$.
-An extension to DTQWs defined on graphs should also be envisaged.
-Since several DTQWs with non constant mixing operators can be interpreted as fermions coupled to discrete gauge fields \cite{CW13a,DBD13a,DBD14a,AFF16a,Bru16a,AF16a,AP16a,AF16b,AD17a,AMBD16a}, one should define a Wigner function which incorporates these gauge fields and, in particular the electromagnetic field and the gravitational field.
+One should first address DTQWs defined, both on higher dimensional and on more general lattices, like for example planar triangular and hexagonal ones \cite{ADMMP18a,JDW19a}.
+This could be done by using Fourier series defined on general spectral sets (see for example \cite{X10a} and references therein).
+An extension to DTQWs defined on graphs should also be envisaged \cite{BdVDMPRS16a,DAEPT16a}.

+Since several DTQWs with non constant mixing operators can be interpreted as fermions coupled to discrete gauge fields \cite{CW13a,DBD13a,DBD14a,AFF16a,Bru16a,AF16a,AP16a,AF16b,AD17a,AMBD16a,CGW19a}, one should define a Wigner function which incorporates these gauge fields and, in particular the electromagnetic field and the gravitational field.
 For example, defining a gauge-invariant Wigner function for Dirac particles couples to electromagnetic fields is highly non trivial \cite{Vasak87a} and one wonders how the problem translates to DTQWs.
 Finally, DTQWs defined through unitaries which present a time randomness decohere and behave asymptotically like non quantum diffusions (see for example \cite{MD16a} and references therein).
 One then expects the transport equation for the relativistic Wigner function to approach asymptotically relativistic transport equations similar to those obtained for relativistic stochastic processes \cite{DMR97a,CD08a}.
 This should be confirmed and the asymptotic fully analyzed.